What Happens After Your Car Gets Repossessed?

 Getting notified

-Collect personal belongings from the vehicle
+Collecting personal belongings from the vehicle

-Redemption of the vehicle or reinstatement of the loan
+Redeeming the vehicle or reinstating the loan

-Resale of vehicle
+Resale of the vehicle

 What happens to your credit score after car repossession?